rahulraogrr/hms/README.md

 ## Description

 Hotel Management System API is built for groups who have chain of hotels.
-This has two modules as mentioned below
+It has two modules as mentioned below

 1. Admin Module
 2. HMS Portal

-**Admin Module**: In this module admins can define a group under which hotels can be created.
-They can do the following activities mentioned below
+**Admin Module**: In this module users with admin role can define a group under which hotels can be created.
+Below-mentioned are the list of masters developed for HMS API
-1. Group Master      : In this master an admin user can create/modify/browse/delete a group.After successful creation og group, system will generate a unique group id.
+1. Group Master      : In this master an admin user can create/modify/browse/delete a group.After successful creation of group, system will generate a unique group id.
 Ex: Taj Group of Hotels
-2. Hotel Master      : For the created group id, admin user can create n number of hotels under a group.
+2. Hotel Master      : For the created group id, admin user can create n number of hotels for that group.
 3. Floor Master      : A hotel contains a list of floors.
-After creation of hotel, admin can create list of floors under a hotel.
+After creation of hotel, admin user can create list of floors under a hotel.
-4. Room Master       : Rooms must be added for a created floor
+4. Room Master       : Rooms must be added for a created floor.
-5. Department Master : Departments must be created for a specific hotel
+5. Department Master : Departments must be created for a specific hotel.
-6. Employee Master   : Employees will be working in various departments in a hotel.
+6. Employee Master   : Employees will be working in various departments in a hotel in a particular department.

 **HMS Portal**: In this module hotel employees can maintain the incoming customer flow.